ylvyntra/rebis/README.md

 ⍕ Wherein I used a draw from Splendor Solis Tarot deck, with the question, "With what or whom am I speaking?", to investigate the structure of the multi-level system.

+## Fragment II

+⍕ On anxiety for and disconnect from Thalia.

 # Fascicle III